ychnh/ychnh.github.io/md/log_math.md

 	* There were many ideas that are new and unexplored.
 Many questsions.
 	* I felt like I was rushing through it.

+* Conclusions
 	* Work on another study subject

-* Conclusions
-	* All chapters are not equal
 	* A new chapter with many new ideas will take time to explore
+		* chapters are not equal

 * How can I over come?
+	* Take your time, and be consistant
+		* When you rush, you take the magic out of it
 	* Push through.
 Inner strength.
 	* Recharge, Rest really well.
 	* Think of the bigger goal